Picture credit: Dean Ward (IFY Community)

 “Wakefield is a clean, large, well-built town, very populouse and very rich.”– Daniel Defoe (18th Century writer)

-Wakefield is a cathedral city with a population of almost 344,000 people.
-This West Yorkshire city is situated nine miles south of Leeds on the River Calder.
-It’s most famous for its coal mining heritage, cathedral, and rhubarb.
+Wakefield is a cathedral city in West Yorkshire with a population of almost 344,000 people.
+Situated nine miles south of Leeds on the River Calder, it’s most famous for its coal mining heritage, cathedral, and rhubarb.
 The city of Wakefield is also home to the largest high security prison in Western Europe.

 - Wakefield Cathedral